Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Character prediction algorithm

 We then ask the model to estimate the likelihood of the next token and evaluate any token that matches our context.
 For efficiency, we only track a certain number of hypotheses at a time, known as the \textit{beam width}.
 We continue expanding each hypothesis until it has regenerated the removed context tokens plus at least one character.
 We then store the likelihood for each final prediction in a list based on the character that directly follows the context.
 We continue this process until there are no more hypotheses to extend, or, for efficiency, the number of completed hypotheses exceeds a \textit{max completed} parameter.
 Then we sum the likelihoods stored for each character in our symbol set and normalize to sum to one, arriving at a distribution over our symbol set.
-See out supplementary materials for an implementation of our search algorithm.
+See \cref{appendix_pseudocode} for our pseudocode search algorithm or our supplementary materials for a Python implementation.

+To give a concrete example of the benefit of removing tokens from the end of the context, we further examine the ``yeste'' example.
+If we do not remove any context, and simply marginalize the probabilities over the first character in each token, the probability of the next letter being R is 0.0047.
+Using our search algorithm with context removal, this jumps to 0.9999.
+We suspect this is due to the training process of the model; during training it doesn't frequently encounter fragmented words and is allowed to tokenize the full word in the most optimal way.
+By not removing any context, we force the model to infer text with suboptimal tokenizations, causing it to struggle.